BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/Sections.md

 # Test Sections and Nesting

-A test log has many duties, but one of the first is its duty to tell a story.
+A test and its log have many duties, but one of the first is their duty to tell a story.

-Reading the log, you should be able to understand how the test is organized, and what it's trying to do.
+Reading the test code or the log, you should be able to understand how the test is organized, and what it's trying to do.
 Nested sections help with that.

 ## Example Test